 Beneficiaries

-Thanks to the phenomenal support of our friends in the contemporary art community, TWO x TWO for AIDS and Art’s annual benefit gala dinner and art auction has raised over $120 million in its 24-year history in support of amfAR’s AIDS research initiatives and the DMA’s contemporary art acquisition program.
+Thanks to the phenomenal support of our friends in the contemporary art community, TWO x TWO for AIDS and Art’s annual benefit gala dinner and art auction raised over $130 million in its 25-year history in support of amfAR’s AIDS research initiatives and the DMA’s contemporary art acquisition program.

 amfAR, The Foundation for AIDS Research, is dedicated to ending the global AIDS epidemic through innovative research.
 Since its founding in 1985, amfAR has accelerated the pace of HIV/AIDS research and contributed to numerous breakthroughs that are extending and saving lives around the world.
 Today, amfAR is a leader in the search for a cure for HIV and is one of the largest funders of cure research among philanthropic organizations worldwide.
 Informed by thorough research and analysis, amfAR is also a highly respected advocate of rational and compassionate AIDS-related public policy. amfAR’s impact includes: